laravel/framework/readme.md

 - Added `associate` method to the `BelongsTo` relationship.
 - Added ability to register connections in the IoC container.
 - Added `Schema::hasColumn` method.
+- Arrays returned from routes / controllers are now turned into JSON.

 ## Beta 4